When you receive confirmation that your course has been created by the LearningHub Support Desk, you will receive two course shells - the

 Learners who have already completed the course or module will not be affected by the changes.

-For Moodle activity modules (e.g. files, Quizzes, etc.), please "Turn Editing On" and go to "Edit Settings" to follow the steps to edit the activity accordingly.
+For Moodle activity modules (e.g. files, Quizzes, etc.), please toggle Edit mode on and go to "Edit Settings" to follow the steps to edit the activity accordingly.